awslabs/graphstorm/docs/source/gs-processing/usage/example.rst

 At this point you can use the DGL distributed partitioning pipeline to partition your data, as described in the
 `DGL documentation <https://docs.dgl.ai/guide/distributed-preprocessing.html#distributed-graph-partitioning-pipeline>`_
+.

 To simplify the process of partitioning and training, without the need to manage your own infrastructure, we recommend using GraphStorm's `SageMaker wrappers <https://graphstorm.readthedocs.io/en/latest/scale/sagemaker.html>`_ that do all the hard work for you and allow you to focus on model development.
+In particular you can follow the GraphStorm documentation to run `distributed partititioning on SageMaker <https://github.com/awslabs/graphstorm/tree/main/sagemaker#launch-graph-partitioning-task>`_.

-To run GSProcessing jobs on Amazon SageMaker we'll need to follow :doc:`/usage/distributed-processing-setup` to set up our environment and :doc:`/usage/amazon-sagemaker` to execute the job.
+To run GSProcessing jobs on Amazon SageMaker we'll need to follow :doc:`/gs-processing/usage/distributed-processing-setup` to set up our environment and :doc:`/gs-processing/usage/amazon-sagemaker` to execute the job.

 .. rubric:: Footnotes